Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Acoustic model (SoundAQnet) experiment

-In the ARAUS experiment \cite{araus}, the validation set has 5040 samples, while the test set has only 48 samples.
-The size of the test set may be too small to effectively evaluate the model performance.
-Thus, we randomly shuffled the ARAUS data set and re-divided it.
-In proportion, 19152 30-second binaural audio clips are randomly selected from ARAUS as the training set, and 2520 and 3576 audio clips are chosen as the validation and test sets, respectively.
-To avoid the intersection between the three sets, the total number of 30-second binaural audio samples used in this paper is 25248, not 25440.
+\mybluehl{In the experiment of ARAUS \cite{araus}, the validation set has 5040 samples, while the test set has only 48 samples.} The test set may be too small to effectively evaluate the performance of our model.
+Thus, we randomly shuffled and re-divided the ARAUS dataset.
+In proportion, 19152 30-second audio clips are randomly selected as the training set; 2520 and 3576 audio clips are chosen as the validation and test sets, respectively. \mybluehl{To avoid intersections between the three sets, the number of audio clips used in this paper is 25248, rather than 25440.}

-\subsection{Experimental setup of acoustic model}
+\subsection{Experimental Setup of Acoustic Model}

-\textbf{Mel feature.} In view of the excellent performance of the pre-trained audio model PANNs \cite{pann} on tasks related to audio pattern recognition, the setting of log Mel features follows the setting in PANNs, that is, the 64 Mel bins are extracted by the Short-Time Fourier Transform with a Hamming window length of 32\textit{ms} and a frame hop size of 10\textit{ms}.
+\textbf{Mel feature.} The setting of log Mel features follows that of PANNs \cite{pann}.
+The 64 Mel bins are extracted by STFT with a Hamming window length of 32\textit{ms} and a hop size of 10\textit{ms}, resulting in Mel features having 3000 frames.

-\textbf{Loudness feature.} Loudness features are extracted directly using the \textit{ISO\_532-1.exe} loudness program \footnote{https://standards.iso.org/iso/532/-1/ed-1/en} recommended by ISO 532-1 (Zwicker method) \cite{ISO_loudness}.
-The input audio files are calibrated with a \textit{``.wav''} file containing the calibration signal sine 1kHz 60dB, then the loudness features are calculated in 2\textit{ms} as a frame.
-The extractor provided by ISO 532-1 is in C language and \textit{``.exe''}.
-We upload the modified Python version of this code and files to the \textbf{\textit{homepage}} \footnote{https://github.com/Yuanbo2020/SoundSCaper}.
+\textbf{Loudness feature.} Loudness features are extracted directly using the \textit{ISO\_532-1.exe} loudness program \footnote{https://standards.iso.org/iso/532/-1/ed-1/en} recommended by ISO 532-1:2017 standard (Zwicker method) \cite{ISO_loudness}.
+The input audio files are calibrated with a \textit{``.wav''} file containing the calibration signal, which is a sine wave at 1 kHz 60 dB.
+Then, the loudness features are calculated in frames of 2\textit{ms}, resulting in Zwicker-loudness with 15000 frames.
+We upload the modified Python code and files to the \textbf{\textit{homepage}}.